 Figure 5 Mixed fisheries for the North Sea.
 Landings distribution of species by métier, with landings consisting of ≥ 1% of any of the stocks (see Figure 1) in 2016 (list of métiers available in Table 6).
 Note: The "other" (OTH) displayed here is a mixed category consisting of (i) landings without corresponding effort (Including all Norwegian fleets) and (ii) landings of any combination of fleet and métier with landings < 1% of any of the stocks 1-10 in 2017.
-The "non-allocated" is the differences between total landings used in single-stock advice and mixed-fisheries advice, such as saithe and haddock landings in Subarea 4 and Division 6.a, respectively.
+The "non-allocated" is the differences between total landings used in single-stock advice and mixed-fisheries advice.